inaimathi/cl-css/README.md

 	.float-box { margin: 0px; padding: 0px; border: 1px solid #f00; background-color: #00f; font-weight: bold; }
 	"

+### Compilation

+A function called `compile-css` is provided that generates a file based on your cl-css markup.

+	> (defvar page-css `((.sidebar ,@(sm-box))
+	                     (.float-box ,@(sm-box \#00f) :font-weight bold)))

+	PAGE-CSS

+	> (compile-css "/home/user-name/page-style.css" page-css)

+There will now be a file at `/home/user-name/` named `page-style.css` that contains

+	".sidebar { margin: 0px; padding: 0px; border: 1px solid #f00; background-color: #0f0; }
+	.float-box { margin: 0px; padding: 0px; border: 1px solid #f00; background-color: #00f; font-weight: bold; }
+	"
+You can reference this flat file from your web-app (or host it from a non-lisp server like Apache or nginx) to save some time in generating your styles.

 ### Noted bad stuff or non-goals

-+ The current version of cl-css does all work at runtime.
-Ideally, there would be a cursory parse during compile time to check if anything can be nailed down at that point.
 + No validation is done.
 If you provide the incorrect number of arguments, you'll get an error, but if you try something like `(css '(body :magrin 5px))`, you'll get no help.
++ Case insensitivity.
+Like Common Lisp itself, cl-css is case insensitive, so you can't rely on camel-casing to differentiate directives.
+This is true even for directives you pass as strings.
+To illustrate

+	> (css `((.sideBarBox :border "1px solid #00FFAA" :margin 12px)))

+	".sidebarbox { border: 1px solid #00ffaa; margin: 12px; }
+	"

 ### Trivia

-As of this writing, the license for this module outweighs the actual program in terms of line count.
+As of this writing, the license for this module still outweighs the actual program in terms of line count.